Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Integrated Sensing and Communication

 \subsection{ISAC Design Philosophy}

-All ISAC systems combine and jointly design sensing and communication functions to achieve direct trade-offs and mutual benefits \cite{liu2023integratedbook, Azar2024, Ma2020}.
-To illustrate this, consider a general ISAC system with a BS equipped with an $M$-element uniform linear array (ULA), serving $K$ single-antenna users and tracking targets.
-The BS transmitted signal at the $l$-th time slot, denoted as $\q{x}(l) \in \mathbb{C}^{M\times 1}$, can be expressed as
+The approach is to jointly design sensing and communication functions to achieve direct trade-offs and mutual benefits \cite{liu2023integratedbook, Azar2024, Ma2020}.
+To briefly introduce this process, consider a general ISAC system with a BS equipped with an $M$-element uniform linear array (ULA), serving $K\geq 1$ single-antenna users and tracking targets.
+The BS transmitted signal at the $l$-th time slot can be expressed as

 where $\q{w}_k \in \mathbb{C}^{M \times 1}$ and $q_k(l)$ denote the communication beamforming vector and the $l$-th time slot data for the $k$-th user.
 The sensing signal, $\q{s}(l) \sim \mathcal{CN}(\boldsymbol{0}, \q{R}_s)$, follows a complex Gaussian distribution with covariance matrix $\q{R}_s = \E{\q{s} \q{s}^{\rm{H}}} \succeq 0$.
 This covariance matrix is designed to extend the DoF of the BS transmit signal, enhancing the system's sensing performance \cite{liu2023integratedbook}.
-Finally, $\rho \in [0,1]$ represents the power allocation or priority factor between communication and sensing, determining the balance and priority between these two functionalities \cite{liu2023integratedbook}.
+Finally, $\rho \in [0,1]$ denotes the power allocation or priority factor between communication and sensing, determining the balance and priority between these two tasks~\cite{liu2023integratedbook}.

-Based on priority, ISAC designs are classified into three design philosophies: (i) Communication-centric design with high $\rho$ ($\rho \rightarrow 1$), (ii) Sensing-centric design with low $\rho$ ($\rho \rightarrow 0$), and (iii) Joint design with moderate $\rho$ \cite{Ma2020}. \begin{enumerate} \item \textit{Communication-centric design:} This design adapts existing communication systems for dual communication and sensing \cite{Ma2021}.
+Based on the priority level, there are three ISAC design philosophies: (i) Communication-centric design with high $\rho$ ($\rho \rightarrow 1$), (ii) Sensing-centric design with low $\rho$ ($\rho \rightarrow 0$), and (iii) Joint design with moderate $\rho$ \cite{Ma2020}. \begin{enumerate} \item \textit{Communication-centric design:} This design adapts existing communication systems for dual communication and sensing \cite{Ma2021}.
 Since standard communication signals are not optimized for sensing, advanced processing techniques are utilized to enhance performance.
 The approach prioritizes communication while extracting target information from signal echoes with minimal modifications.